dgesteves/journey-tree/README.md

 - We can use [redis](https://redis.io/) to manage that resources and when the user dave a new template or change the old one we can get a `Ref` from the dom tree of that component and update it like a snapshot, the data structure that I would use is a `binary tree`.
-- My task implementation should be able to render any tree.
+- My code implementation from task 1 should be able to render any tree.
-- About the challenges that I would face, well one problem will be to decide how we want to store that data, should be in `Json`, on a `binary tree` class?
-After that we need to parse it back to a React component or than should we inject it directly in the `DOM`?
+- About the challenges that we would face, well one problem will be to decide how we want to store that data, should be in `Json` format?...
+After that, we need to parse it back to a React component since injecting it directly in the `DOM` raises some security concerns.
-- Other point will be how do we synchronise all that to know what is the font `TRUE`.
+- Another point will be how do we synchronize app data with progressive cache data which is the `font of TRUE`.